 Quality assurance (or QA) testing is when you review your e-learning course to catch any potential issues before your course gets into the hands of learners.
 This could include anything from improper grammar to confusing navigation.
 It’s an important part of any e-learning project because without it you could end up delivering a course that doesn’t work for your learners.

-When you’re localizing your course, it can be tempting to skip QA testing for the localized versions.
-After all, you’ve already been through it once, before the course was translated, so it’s good to go, right?
+It can be tempting to skip QA testing for the localized versions of your course.
+After all, you’ve already been through it once with the original version, so it’s good to go, right?
 Not so fast!

 Translators are human.
 They make mistakes.
 And since they’re likely not experts on your course topic, it’s also possible for them to misunderstand—and therefore mistranslate—certain things.
 E-learning developers also sometimes introduce errors or bugs when they’re importing the translation into the authoring app, and if they don’t speak the language, they might not notice.
 So if you want to make sure each localized version of your course works properly and makes sense, having QA testers with an eagle eye is key.

 In this article we’ll walk you through the four steps you need to follow to properly QA test your localized courses.

 Before you can start the QA process for your localized courses, you’ll need to find a QA tester for each target language.
 This could be members of the project team, other coworkers, or, in some cases, professional QA testers.

 Choosing the right person for the job is crucial, as the quality of your localized courses rests on their shoulders.
 Ideally, you want someone who is:

 - A first-language speaker of the target language or someone with a high level of fluency, so they can pick up on things like register (i.e., the level of formality), tone, style, and nuances.

 - A good writer and speller in the target language, so they can catch spelling mistakes, typos, and grammar errors.
 Just because someone speaks a language doesn’t mean they’re an ideal QA tester.